Skip to content

 Monitoring & Observability

-LoomCache ships several observability surfaces: Micrometer → Prometheus, JMX MXBeans, an in-process dashboard, a distributed tracer with an optional OpenTelemetry bridge, a slow-operation detector, and a slow-query log.
+LoomCache ships several observability surfaces: Micrometer → Prometheus, JMX MXBeans, health checks, client statistics, slow-operation detection, and Grafana dashboards.

 global: